Are you getting good and consistent traffic to your online store but struggle to engage those visitors further?

 Here are just some of the ways to make the copy more engaging:

-- Write attention-capturing headlines.
+Write engaging headlines.
 Most visitors will see your page’s headline.
 Only some, however, will go past that to read the copy.
 And needless to say, the ones who do are the people intrigued by your headline.

-- Use lists as they allow readers to absorb information much faster.
+Use bullet lists as they allow readers to absorb information much faster.

 4. Personalize visitor’s feed